micahwoods/micahwoods.github.io/_posts/2020-06-29-radish-seedlings-after-fumigation.md

 "It's a *daikon*," the greenkeeper told me.
 That's a big radish, [*Raphanus sativus* var. longipinnatus](https://en.wikipedia.org/wiki/Daikon).

 "These *daikon* seeds germinate in just a few days," he told me.
 "We use them to check that the soil is safe for planting the bentgrass, after fumigation."

+A few radish seeds are scattered over the fumigated soil.
+Once the radishes germinate, then the bentgrass an be planted with full assurance of safety.

 ![image of daikon used to check for safety of germination after fumigation](/img/daikon2.jpg)